Joako360/osm2city/doc/manual/parameters.rst

 =============================================   ========   =======   ==============================================================================
 BUILDING_FORCE_EUROPEAN_INNER_CITY_STYLE        Boolean    False     If True then some OSM tags are enforced to better simulate European style
                                                                      buildings - especially in inner cities.

-BUILDING_FORCE_EUROPEAN_MAX_LEVEL               Integer    5         If the buildings is tagged with more levels than this parameter or the
-                                                                     corresponding height of levels * BUILDING_CITY_LEVEL_HEIGHT_HIGH, then the
-                                                                     OSM tags are not enforced.

 =============================================   ========   =======   ==============================================================================